 Like Hulu or Spotify.

-You’d need to upgrade to Choice TV, which adds an extra $30 to your Xfinity bill.
+You’d need to upgrade to Choice TV, which adds an extra $30 to your Xfinity bill for that.

 Is Xfinity Flex Really Free?

-You get a free Xfinity Flex depending on your Comcast plan.
+You did get a free Xfinity Flex depending on your Comcast plan; that was until 2023/03/03.
 You aren’t eligible for Flex if you’re a TV-only, Internet Essentials (and Internet Essentials Pro), Bulk TV, and Xfinity Prepaid customer.

-It’s $5 per month for each additional streaming TV box you want to order.
-So if you want two total TV Boxes in your home, you’ll pay $5 per month.
-For three boxes, you’ll need to pay $10 per month.
+It’s $5 per month for each streaming TV box you want to order.
+So if you want two total TV Boxes in your home, you’ll pay $10 per month.
+For three boxes, you’ll need to pay $15 per month.

 What Comes With Xfinity Flex